FastPix/node-sdk/docs/models/createlivestreamrequestmaxresolution.md

 # CreateLiveStreamRequestMaxResolution

-Max resolution can be used to control the maximum resolution your media is encoded, stored, and streamed at.
+Defines the maximum resolution for encoding, storage, and playback of the live stream.

 ## Example Usage